Appendix B — Datasets

 - Duolingo provides access to datasets that underpin its research papers.

-- The Economist proves access to many datasets underpinning their articles.
+- The Economist provides access to many datasets underpinning their articles.

-- Federal Reserve Economic Data (FRED) provides economic data.
+- Federal Reserve Economic Data (FRED) provides US economic data, and there is an R package

-- FiveThirtyEight proves access to many datasets underpinning their articles.
+(Boysel and Vaughan 2021) for accessing the API. - FiveThirtyEight provides access to many datasets underpinning their articles.

 - Historical Statistics provides links to historical statistics.